ostelco/ostelco-ios-client/README.md

 # Getting Started
 Make sure you have the latest version of the Xcode command line tools installed, which includes Ruby.

+# File Structure

+Files in this project are grouped by their kind.
+For example extentions can be found in the `Extensions` folder, protocols that apply to the whole project can be found in `Protocols`.
+The folder `Onboarding` includes all the files necessary for the onboarding portion of the app.
+As of today, this is the only part of the app which is not using SwiftUI and is entirely self-contained.
+The files such as `BalanceStore.swift` which are not in a folder are either targets for refactoring or removal.

+If you are mostly a backend engineer, you're likely to only need to mess with files in `Network`.
+In this folder, you will find the graphql files used to generate queries the app uses as well as `schema.json` which the app uses to determine what is available from the server's GraphQL API.
+If you change any of these files, the build process will automatically update the associated auto-generated Swift files based on the current state of `schema.json` and the graphql files.

+# Tooling

 ## Bundler

 [Bundler](https://bundler.io/docs.html) is a Ruby dependency manager we use to deal with versioning of several major iOS tools that are written in Ruby.